Triumph Hurdle: History

 The event was established in 1939, and it was originally held at Hurst Park in Surrey.
 During the early part of its history it was regularly contested by horses trained in France – six of the first seven winners were French-based.
 The flat racing jockey Lester Piggott achieved one of his twenty hurdle victories in this race in 1954.

 Hurst Park closed in 1962 and the Triumph Hurdle was not run in 1963 or 1964.
 The race was transferred to Cheltenham in 1965, and for a period thereafter it was sponsored by the Daily Express.
 It was initially held during the venue's April meeting, but it became part of the Festival in 1968.
 The Elite Racing Club took over the sponsorship in 1997, and JCB became the sponsor in 2002.

 Winners of the Triumph Hurdle often go on to compete in subsequent editions of the Champion Hurdle.
-Four horses have achieved victory in both events – Clair Soleil, Persian War, Kribensis and Katchit.
+Five horses have achieved victory in both events – Clair Soleil, Persian War, Kribensis, Katchit and Lossiemouth.